HybridShivam/Pokemon/README.md

 * Generation II
 * Generation III

-*The scripts can be used to download all Images.*
+*The scripts can be used to download all the images.*

 # Source
  [Bulbapedia](http://bulbapedia.bulbagarden.net)